Fed looks set to ease fairly soon barring swift rebound

 Some officials at the meeting raised concerns about the Fed's large presence in the markets for Treasury and mortgage-backed securities, but others agreed with a staff analysis showing "substantial capacity" for buying new assets.

-The Fed held policy steady at the gathering but signalled a renewed readiness to act amid lingering softness in the economy in a statement it issued following the meeting.
+The Fed held policy steady at the gathering but signaled a renewed readiness to act amid lingering softness in the economy in a statement it issued following the meeting.

 The minutes showed the central bank is actively considering a "flexible" bond-buying program, which suggests it may not announce an upfront amount to purchase, as it did in the past.